openedx/frontend-plugin-framework/README.rst

 ===================

 The main priority in developing this library is to extract components from a Host MFE to allow for teams to develop experimental features without impeding on any other team's work or the core functionality of the Host MFE.

-- The first target is to use this framework in Learner Dashboard MFE to extract the Recommendations panel out of the repo.

-- Incorporate other plugin proposals from the Frontend Pluggability Summit in order to provide the most appropriate plugin option for a given component.

 Getting Help
 ============